quantizedmassivemimo/1bit_precoding_VLSI/README.md

 Oscar Castañeda, Sven Jacobsson, Giuseppe Durisi, Mikael Coldrey, Tom Goldstein, and Christoph Studer, "1-bit Massive MU-MIMO Precoding in VLSI," IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS), to appear in 2017

 and clearly mention this in your paper.
-More information about our research can be found at: http://vip.ece.cornell.edu
+More information about our research can be found at: http://vip.ece.cornell.edu and https://sites.google.com/site/durisi

 # How to start a simulation: